-Home Theatre speaker placement
+Home Theatre Speaker Placement

+Lets talk home theatre speaker placement.
 After our customer story a few weeks ago, we received several questions from you on what makes a good home theatre set-up.
 We want to give you some general outlines that we believe works very well.

 We should point out that this is only a start in what we would consider a series of blogs, as there is so much to be said on this topic, it is impossible to cover it all in a single blog.
 But let’s begin at the beginning….